 Our innovative approach to learning equips our students with leading-edge knowledge and expertise.

 Aspiring dancers from vastly diverse economic and cultural backgrounds come together on a daily basis in studio spaces where the common denominators are excellence and innovation.
 Training is intensive, specific and targeted to college admission.
 Dance is made relevant as the youth contribute their own creative ideas, working collaboratively with artistic leadership to build our unique aesthetic.
 The bridges built in the process remain a principle value of the organization.

-Our forward-thinking Teaching Artists make true community based learning possible.
+Our forward-thinking Teaching and Performing Artists make true community based learning possible.
 Active and engaged students play an integral role while developing leadership skills through community service, peer mentoring and classroom assistance.

 New Ballet prepares the next generation of leaders to successfully face real-world challenges in a diversity of careers.
 In only 12 years, we have educated leaders and innovators in the world of dance , as well as educated our own Teaching Artists to lead us into the future, but that's not all.
 Our graduates have earned doctoral degrees in International Relations and languages, masters and business degrees in fashion and journalism and jobs on Broadway as both choreographers and performers.